dikahdoff/autoforward/README.md

 # autoforward
-Automatically send players to another BungeeCoord/Waterfall/Velocity server after AuthMe login
+Automatically send players to another BungeeCoord/Waterfall/Velocity server or execute a command after AuthMe login or server join

 For **Spigot 1.16.5**